What is Alzheimer’s disease?

 Remember, only a medical practitioner such as a doctor or specialist can diagnose dementia, such as Alzheimer's disease.
 If an official diagnosis has been made, there is a lot of support available to help you and your loved ones manage.
 A good place to start is by visiting Dementia Australia’s website or by calling the National Dementia Helpline on 1800 100 500.
 They offer support, information, education and counselling.

 - Dementia is the term used to describe a number of neurological conditions that affect a person’s cognitive, behavioural, functional and physical ability.

-- Alzheimer’s disease is the most common type of dementia, accounting for 70 per cent of all cases.
+- Alzheimer’s disease is the most common type of dementia and may contribute from 60 to 70 per cent of cases.